R1chard04/CS348-Project/README.md

 This system utilizes React.js for the front-end, Flask for the middleware/back-end, Linux as the OS, and PostgreSQL for the DBMS.

 ### Team Members:
-Richard Miao, Haibo Sun, Fred Sun, Thomas Wang, Jason Milad
+Richard Miao, Haibo Sun, Fred Sun, Thomas Wang

 ### Sample vs. Production Databases
 The sample database is a subset of the production database.
 All of the files required for loading data into your PostgreSQL database is located in the "Sources" section.
 To load up a sample database, follow the next section "Setup" but in step 5, modify `backend/extract_data.py` by setting `isProdDatabase` to `False`; conversely, to load up a production database, set `isProdDatabase` to `True`.